#2 London – The Second Most Visited City in the World

 On the Banks of the Thames

-One of the most significant cities in the history of the world, London, spans across both banks of River Thames.
-London is located to the south east of England in the United Kingdom.
-It is London’s merit as a port that has been the key factor in the growth of the city’s phenomenal clout in both political and economic terms.
-London is an ever-expanding city and is made up of Kent, Surrey, and Berkshire to the south bank of the Thames and by Buckinghamshire, Hertfordshire, and Essex to the north bank.
+One of the most important cities in world history, London spans across both banks of the River Thames.
+London is located in southeastern England in the United Kingdom.
+London’s merit as a port city has been the key factor in the city’s growth and its clout in both political and economic arenas.
+London is an ever-expanding city made up of Kent, Surrey, and Berkshire to the south banks of the Thames, and by Buckinghamshire, Hertfordshire, and Essex to the north.
 The expansion of Greater London has now been arrested by the designation of the Metropolitan Green Belt.
 London Metropolitan Region, however, covers the entire commuter belt and Greater London.
+When in London, you’re likely to find people checking the weather, but carrying umbrellas and sunglasses regardless of what the weatherman forecast.
+The rains are unpredictable, but London rightly boasts a mild climate most months.
+From May through August, London enjoys all the glories of the British summer.
+Spring and fall are pleasant and colorful.
+Tourists typically avoid winter months, from November through February, but London is charming during the Christmas season.

 The Sights and Sounds of London

-From Fish and Chips takeaways to dining in style – dining in London is an experience to be discovered and enjoyed.
-Try the quaint Oxford Street cafes or tea and scones at one of the bistros.
-Do not miss out on one of the city’s real ale clubs or the many fine-dining options either.
-Here’s our pick -
+From fish and chip takeaway to fine foods, dining in London is an experience to be discovered and enjoyed.
+Try one of the quaint Oxford Street cafes, or have a spot of tea and scones at a bistro.
+Don’t miss trying one of London’s real ale clubs.
+Here are our picks:

 Connaught Bar |